Kilbau/LEO_Tools/README.md

 A collection of HDAs for SideFX Houdini.
 I'll upload them whenever I created a new one for my projects.

-They are made with Houdini Indie and only work with Indie or Apprentice.
+They are made with Houdini **Indie** and only work with Indie, Apprentice or Educational.

 ## List of current HDAs:
 ### SOP: